Multiplayer-Game-Server/Multiplayer_Game_Server/README.md

 git clone https://github.com/Multiplayer-Game-Server/Multiplayer_Game_Server.git
 cd ./Multiplayer_Game_Server
 ```
-- Start a client on one of the host
+- Start a client on one of the host (Running the client through the terminal):
 ```bash
 python ./client.py
 ```